-Our upcoming meeting will be held on Wednesday 21st of March, at 5.30pm, in room G.06, 50 George Square (see map below).
-As usual, the meeting will be followed by drinks and chat in the Potting Shed.
-Our meetings are open for all to attend, and newcomers / beginners are very welcome!
+Our next meeting will take place on the 20th of March, from 5.30pm, in Appleton Tower, Lecture Theatre 1 (see the map below for further details).
+As usual, the meeting will be open for all to attend, and newcomers / beginners are very welcome!

 See you there!